Looking to jazz up your backyard?

 While you might save some money on materials and labor… Unless you have years of experience, you’re likely to be left frustrated and disappointed.

-An outdoor kitchen is a huge investment.
+An outdoor kitchen island is a huge investment.
 Make sure it’s done right the first time!

 Ready to Assemble